John Schumann: Order of Australia

 In 2014, Schumann was awarded the Medal of the Order of Australia (OAM) in the 2014 Australia Day Honours for "service to music, and to the veteran community".
 In 2022, Schumann was appointed Member of the Order of Australia (AM) in the 2022 Australia Day Honours for "significant service to the veteran community, to music, and to the community".

+ARIA Music Awards

 Country Music Awards of Australia

 The Country Music Awards of Australia (CMAA) (also known as the Golden Guitar Awards) is an annual awards night held in January during the Tamworth Country Music Festival, celebrating recording excellence in the Australian country music industry.
 They have been held annually since 1973.